-Because of the nerve that is affected, RHS also usually causes some weakness in the muscles in your face.
-You might find it hard to smile or completely close one eye.
-In rare cases, you might not be able to move the muscles on one side of your face at all
+RHS also usually causes some weakness in the muscles in your face.
+You may find it hard to smile or completely close one eye.
+You might not be able to move the muscles on one side of your face at all.
+Some people’s speech becomes slurred, too.

 - Hearing loss